 Having performed more than 120 times with the Gothenburg Symphony Orchestra, Gustavo Dudamel (born 1981) is the most acclaimed conductor of our time.
 After his training in El Sistema, Venezuela’s famed music education programme, he became the principal conductor of the Simón Bolívar Orchestra in Caracas, and had his international breakthrough in 2004 when he won the Gustav Mahler Conducting Competition in Bamberg.
-In 2007, he became the principal conductor of the Gothenburg Symphony Orchestra, and in 2009, of the Los Angeles Philharmonic.
+In 2007, he became the principal conductor of the Gothenburg Symphony Orchestra, where he stayed until 2012, and in 2009 of the Los Angeles Philharmonic.
 In the same year, he was named one of the 100 most influential people in the world by Time Magazine, and in 2010 was the Gothenburg resident of the year.
-In 2011, he was elected as a member of the Royal Swedish Academy of Music for his “outstanding merits in the musical arts” and the readers of the music magazine Gramophone named him Artist of the Year.
+In 2011 he was elected as a member of the Royal Swedish Academy of Music for his “outstanding merits in the musical arts” and the readers of the music magazine Gramophone named him Artist of the Year.
 Gustavo Dudamel is an honorary conductor of the Gothenburg Symphony Orchestra.

 Mario Venzago 2004-2007